You Credit Score: How's Your FICO?

-Each of the three credit agencies has its own formula for building your credit score.
-Fair Isaac and Cooriginally developed this score. .
+Each of the three credit reporting agencies has its own formula for building your credit score.
+The original FICO was developed by Fair Isaac and Company.

-Experian uses this model and calls its score FICO.
-Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following to build a credit score:
+While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
+While each of the models considers a range of data available in your credit report, each agency uses the following to determine a credit score:

 - Credit History - Have you had credit for years, or for a short time?

-- Requests for Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?

-These factors are weighted differently depending on which formula the agency uses.
-Each formula produces a single number which may vary a a little by agency.
+Each of these factors is assigned a value and a weight.
+Each formula produces a single number which varies slightly by agency.
 FICO scores range from 300 to 800.
-Higher is better.
-Most home buyers these days have a score above 620.
+Higher scores are better.
+Most home buyers in the current environment have a score above 620.

-What can you do to improve your FICO score?
+What can you do about your FICO score?
 Very little in the short term.
-Despite what you hear from "credit repair" companies, the score is based on your lifelong credit history, so you can't turn it around right away.
-(Of course you can and should appeal incorrect items on your credit report.)
+Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
+(Of course you must appeal incorrect items on your credit report.)

-To raise your credit score, you've got to obtain the credit reports that the agencies use to build it.
-Of course, you need the score as well.
-Fair Isaac, the corporation that offered the first FICO credit score, sells FICO scores on myFICO.com.
-It's inexpensive to get your FICO score from all three reporting agencies, along with your credit report.
-Also available are helpful information and tools that can help you understand how to improve your credit score.
+Before you can improve your FICO score, you have to get your score and be sure that the reports from each agency are correct.
+Fair Isaac, the company that invented the first FICO score, sells scores on its website: myFICO.com.
+It's inexpensive to quickly get your FICO score from all three agencies, along with your credit report.
+They also provide helpful information and tools that help you improve your FICO score.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.

 Curious about credit scores?
 Give us a call at (718) 477-4405.